 - Eleanor Leonard, v.
 Paul G. Allen, Larry W. Wangberg, John H. Tory, Carl E. Vogel, Marc B. Nathanson, Nancy B. Peretsman, Ronald L. Nelson, William Savoy, and Charter Communications, Inc., filed on August 12, 2002; - Helene Giarraputo, on behalf of herself and all others similarly situated, v.
-Paul G. Allen, Carl E. Vogel, Marc B. Nathanson, Ronald L. Nelson, Nancy B. Peretsman, William Savoy, John H. Tory, Larry W. Wangberg, and Charter Communications, Inc., filed on August 13, 2002; - Ronald D. Wells, Whitney Counsil and Manny Varghese, on behalf of themselves and all others similarly situated, v.
+Paul G. Allen, Carl E. Vogel, Marc B. Nathanson, Ronald L. Nelson, Nancy B. Peretsman, William Savoy, John H. Tory, Larry W. Wangberg, and Charter Communications, Inc., filed on August 13, 2002: - Ronald D. Wells, Whitney Counsil and Manny Varghese, on behalf of themselves and all others similarly situated, v.
 Charter Communications, Inc., Ronald L. Nelson, Paul G. Allen, Marc B. Nathanson, Nancy B. Peretsman, William Savoy, John H. Tory, Carl E. Vogel, Larry W. Wangberg, filed on August 13, 2002; - Gilbert Herman, on behalf of himself and all others similarly situated, v.
 Paul G. Allen, Larry W. Wangberg, John H. Tory, Carl E. Vogel, Marc B. Nathanson, Nancy B. Peretsman, Ronald L. Nelson, William Savoy, and Charter Communications, Inc., filed on August 14, 2002; - Stephen Noteboom, on behalf of himself and all others similarly situated, v.
 Paul G. Allen, Larry W. Wangberg, John H. Tory, Carl E. Vogel, Marc B. Nathanson, Nancy B. Peretsman, Ronald L. Nelson, William Savoy, and Charter Communications, Inc., filed on August 16, 2002; and - John Fillmore on behalf of himself and all others similarly situated, v.
 Paul G. Allen, Larry W. Wangberg, John H. Tory, Carl E. Vogel, Marc B. Nathanson, Nancy B. Peretsman, Ronald L. Nelson, William Savoy, and Charter Communications, Inc., filed on October 18, 2002.

 All of the lawsuits discussed above are each in preliminary stages, and no dispositive motions or other responses to any of the complaints have been filed.
-Charter Communications, Inc. intends to vigorously defend the lawsuits.
+Charter has advised us that it intends to vigorously defend the lawsuits.

 GOVERNMENT INVESTIGATIONS.
-In August of 2002, Charter Communications, Inc. became aware of a grand jury investigation being conducted by the United States Attorney's Office for the Eastern District of Missouri into certain of its accounting and reporting practices, focusing on how Charter Communications, Inc. reported customer numbers, refunds that Charter Communications, Inc. sought from programmers and its reporting of amounts received from digital set-top terminal suppliers for advertising.
+In August of 2002, Charter became aware of a grand jury investigation being conducted by the United States Attorney's Office for the Eastern District of Missouri into certain of its accounting and reporting practices, focusing on how Charter reported customer numbers, refunds that Charter sought from programmers and its reporting of amounts received from digital set-top terminal suppliers for advertising.
 We have been advised by the U.S. Attorney's Office that no member of the Board of Directors, including our Chief Executive Officer, is a target of the investigation.
-We are fully cooperating with the investigation.
+Charter has advised us that it is fully cooperating with the investigation.

-On November 4, 2002, Charter Communications, Inc. received an informal, non-public inquiry from the Staff of the Securities and Exchange Commission.
+On November 4, 2002, Charter received an informal, non-public inquiry from the Staff of the Securities and Exchange Commission.
 The SEC has subsequently issued a formal order of investigation dated January 23, 2003, and subsequent document and testimony subpoenas.
-The investigation and subpoenas generally concern Charter Communications, Inc.'s prior reports with respect to its determination of the number of customers, and various of its accounting policies and practices including its capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
-We are actively cooperating with the SEC Staff.
+The investigation and subpoenas generally concern Charter's prior reports with respect to its determination of the number of customers, and various of its accounting policies and practices including its capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
+Charter has advised us that it is actively cooperating with the SEC Staff.

 OUTCOME.
-We are unable to predict the outcome of the lawsuits and the government investigations described above.
-An unfavorable outcome in the lawsuits or the government investigations described above could have a material adverse effect on our results of operations and financial condition.
+Charter is unable to predict the outcome of the lawsuits and the government investigations described above.
+An unfavorable outcome in the lawsuits or the government investigations described above could have a material adverse effect on its results of operations and financial condition.

 INDEMNIFICATION.
-We are generally required to indemnify each of the named individual defendants in connection with these matters pursuant to the terms of our Bylaws and (where applicable) such individual defendants' employment agreements.
-Pursuant to the terms of certain employment agreements and in accordance with the
+Charter is generally required to indemnify each of the named individual defendants in connection with these matters pursuant to the terms of its Bylaws and (where applicable) such individual defendants'